 The Salesforce mobile app is a pro-level solution for managing various CRM channels when out of the office.
 It integrates with products like Hubspot, Slack, Google Cloud, LinkedIn, and DocuSign.
 Salesforce works best for rapidly growing businesses with some prior experience in using digital CRMs.

-Pricing: The Salesforce mobile app for iOS/Android is free for Salesforce users.
+Pricing: The Salesforce mobile CRM app for iOS/Android is free for Salesforce users.
 Salesforce Small Business Essentials plans start at $25/user per month.

-Mobile customer service app for Voice Communication
+Mobile customer service apps for Phone Calls

 While a great CRM system is a must-have for a seriously-minded business, it’s easy to overlook self-evident customer communication like e-mail and phone.
 Business owners say that these two channels remain their strongest allies for gathering customer feedback.